 How Does the Brazos Student Loan Refinancing Application Process Work?

 If you have the minimum income and know your credit score, you’ll know what kind of rates you could qualify for at Brazos.
 The next step is to consent to a hard credit check.
 This is normal and shouldn’t worry you too much.
 Make sure you apply to other lenders at the same time so that this hard credit check only counts against your score one time.
+The credit reporting agencies may record multiple inquires for the same type of loan as a single inquiry as long as they’re made within a certain window.

 Limited Forbearance Protection at Brazos